cdb84/oximeter/README.md

 optional arguments:

 * `-h, --help            show this help message and exit`
 * `-d                    Specifies wheter to run Oximeter client in daemon mode.`
 * `-t T                  Optional time in seconds between sending a pulse in daemon mode.
 Default is 3600 (one hour).`
+* `-g, --use-geo         Use geo-location services.
+Accuracy may vary.
+Currently sends country code, city, and region.`
+* `-gv, --geographically-verbose
+                        Include latitude and longitude.`
 ## Server

 The `oximeter-server` file is a shell script.
 Running it in-shell will hi-jack the shell until it is SIGINT'd.